CulturalMe/heroku-buildpack-meteorite/README.md

 # Heroku Buildpack for Node.js

-This is the official [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Node.js apps.
-If you fork this repository, please **update this README** to explain what your fork does and why it's special.
+This is a **fork** of the official [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Node.js apps.

+## Modifications of this Fork

+It will automatically run `heroku_build` in the root directory of your app after node is built.

+Useful for installing meteor.

+It will read `heroku_release.yaml` in the root directory of your app for release.

 ## How it Works